-In Table 5, we re-estimate the impact of investability on the debt and debt maturity structures of SC and DC investable firms using a series of alternative estimators which permit the inclusion of time-invariant regressors.
-We present coefficient estimates using random effects, pooled OLS, and pooled OLS using Mundlak (1978) terms (i.e., time averages of the time-variant regressors) included to proxy for unobserved heterogeneity.
-Results are generally consistent with those reported above.
+In Table 5, we reestimate the impact of investability on the debt and debt maturity structures of SC and DC investable firms using a series of alternative estimators which permit the inclusion of time-invariant regressors.
+We present coefficient estimates using random effects, pooled OLS and pooled OLS using Mundlak (1978) terms (i.e. time averages of the time-variant regressors) included to proxy for unobserved heterogeneity.
+Results are generally consistent with those reported earlier.
 SC firms employ less debt after the liberalization event without any statistically significant change in the use of debt for DC firm.
 Therefore, only SC firms are consistent with the predictions of our first hypothesis.
-There is some evidence that both SC and DC firms use longer-maturity debt compared to their non-investable counterparts.
-Now, this pattern is much clearer for DC than SC firms.
-The F-tests for joint significance of the investable firms confirm that investability is associated with a lengthening of the debt maturity structure as predicted by hypothesis 2.
-Finally, SC firms appear to shift their capital structures towards equity post-liberalization while DC firms substitute short-term for long-term debt upon becoming investable.
-Admittedly, the evidence for SC firms is less compelling using these alternative estimators but nonetheless the coefficient signs are consistent with the carlier story.
+There is some evidence that both SC and DC firms use longer-maturity debt compared with their non-investable counterparts.
+Now, this pattern is much

-14 In unreported regressions, we also show that our results are robust to the inclusion of "indirect investable" measures, namely international cross-listings in the U.S. and the introduction of country funds.
+14 In unreported regressions, we also show that our results are robust to the inclusion of 'indirect investable' measures, namely international cross-listings in the United States and the introduction of country funds.